Jordan Heading: San Miguel Alab Pilipinas (2019–2020)

 Heading started his professional career with San Miguel Alab Pilipinas of the ASEAN Basketball League joining the team in October 2019.
 The COVID-19 pandemic led to the cancellation of the 2019–20 season, consequentially also ending his stint with Alab.

-In the Season 46 draft of the Philippine Basketball Association (PBA) in March 2021, Heading was selected by the Terrafirma Dyip as the top pick for the special Gilas Pilipinas draft.
+In the season 46 draft of the Philippine Basketball Association (PBA) in March 2021, Heading was selected by the Terrafirma Dyip as the top pick for the special Gilas Pilipinas draft.
 He was to be loaned to the Philippine national team before he could suit up for Terrafirma.
 He would join the Taichung Wagor Suns of Taiwan in October 2022.
-This raised some concern with Heading's contract with the Samahang Basketbol ng Pilipinas, the Philippine basketball federation, which was supposed to be active until March 2023 arising from his involvement the special PBA draft.
+This raised some concern with Heading's contract with the Samahang Basketbol ng Pilipinas, the Philippine basketball federation, which was supposed to be active until March 2023 arising from his involvement in the special PBA draft.

 Taichung Wagor Suns (2021–2022)

 Heading went on to play for Taichung Wagor Suns.
 Heading's stint with the Suns covered its 2021–22 season, the Suns' first in the T1 League of Taiwan.
 The team finished as runners-up for that season.